Best Grass For Goats (Beginner guide)

 2. Smart Napier Grass

-Smart Napier is another popular grass among farmers.
 This Grass is specially engineered to have increased nutritional content.

-And obviously, now Smart Napier has more nutritional value compared to other traditional Napier Grass varieties.
+The important part is: Smart Napier has more nutritional value compared to other traditional Napier Grass varieties.

 It has high levels of protein, vitamins, and minerals.

 However: Smart Napier is not very tall grass.
 This grass grows up to 4 to 5 feet in height.
-But it has a lot of shots and green leaves from the ground to the top.

-And Note, smart Napier grass is leafy and very supple and soft.
-So because of its softness, goats can easily eat top to bottom.
+For its softness, goats can easily eat top to bottom.
 So no waste here.

 Nutrition

-Red Napier is rich in nutrition content.
+Smart Napier is rich in nutrition content.

 Protein